-So Wahlberg wants $1.5M for the reshoot and Williams wants $1k.
-The talent agency (the same talent agency represents both actors) will do whatever Wahlberg and Williams want.
+So Wahlberg wants $1.5M for the reshoot and Williams will work for the per diem amount.
+The talent agency (the same talent agency represents both actors) will ask for whatever Wahlberg and Williams want.
 The film company is willing to negotiate with the the talent agency.
 What is the correct “feminist” thing for everyone to do?

 According to news articles, the correct thing was for Wahlberg to work for the same amount as Williams or to donate the money in excess of Williams’ pay.
 This is basically the same solution Emma Stone insisted upon to even up the pay gap in her movies- basically, that her male costars reduce their pay to match hers.